innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/Step01b_readme.md

 ![Alt text](./media/image-25.png)

-3. Import the file MANHOLE.CSV in the IEDB folder using the ODIC and the CFG file Step1a_InfoSewer_Manhole_csv.cfg
+3. Import the file MANHOLE.CSV in the IEDB folder using the ODIC and the CFG file Step01a_InfoSewer_Manhole_csv.cfg

 What should you expect to see on the GeoPlan of ICM?
 The node, the x, y, each node now has a user_text_10 of Manhole if it was a Manhole in InfoSewer.
 The Wet Wells remain as WW.
 Manholes also have the manhole information table which is imported to the user text field of each imported manhole.
 Note, import by Asset ID after the nodes are first imported.

 ![Alt text](image-26.png)

-4. Use the SQL script SQL_Make_Subcatchments to create Dummy Subcatchments for the loading of DWF from InfoSewer
+4. Use the SQL script Create_Subcatchments.sql to create Dummy Subcatchments for the loading of DWF from InfoSewer

 ![Alt text](./media/image-27.png)

-5. Use the Model tool Create dummy boundaries to make the polygons for the newly created Subcatchments
+5. Use the Model tool Create dummy boundaries to make the polygons for the newly created subcatchments

 ![Alt text](./media/image-28.png)